jeanrjc/BacterialSlimulations/readme.md

 - `.time`: the timing of the burnin and forward part
 - `.tree`: The tree sequence before recapitation, in the nonWF version.

-## TODO

-- [ ] Clean the code from all stuff unnecessary (in sumstats)
-- [ ] add main script (with only the parser) so basically, refactor slim's wrapper.
-- [ ] add possibility to launch automatically different scenario if in the param file, there are different value for a given parameter (e.g. `"rescaling_factor": 100, 50, 30` will generate 3 scenarios with the 3 different rescaling factor)
-- [ ] Give more flexibility on the different output file.
-- [ ] propose option to set path for models